dcthedeveloper/NuVision-News2.0/docs/REFLECTIVE_JOURNAL.md

 ## Conclusion

 This final project represents the culmination of my NLP learning journey.
-Beyond demonstrating technical mastery of algorithms and models, it showcases the ability to integrate concepts into a cohesive, production-ready system that delivers real user value.
+Beyond demonstrating technical mastery of algorithms and models, it showcases the ability to integrate concepts into a cohesive, professionally-architected system that delivers real user value.

 **Key Takeaways:**